HeardLibrary/digital-scholarship/index.md

 ---
 permalink: /
-title: Digital Scholarship Resources
+title: Digital Education Resources
 breadcrumb: Home
 ---

 # About

 This site is intended to be a one-stop resource for information broadly related to managing your digital life.
-You can access this page via the shortened URL [vanderbi.lt/ds](http://vanderbi.lt/ds).

-In addition to the resources on this site, you can browse the Digital Scholarship [code repository](https://github.com/HeardLibrary/digital-scholarship) to find bits of code that might help you.
+In addition to the resources on this site, you can browse the Digital Lab [code repository](https://github.com/HeardLibrary/digital-scholarship) to find bits of code that might help you.

+NOTE: Digital Scholarship and Communications (DiSC) is now the Digital Lab.

-# Lesson series (from previous and current DiSC programming)
+# Lesson series (from previous and current Digital Lab programming)

 Understanding My Computer bootcamp (Windows and Mac) [http://vanderbi.lt/computer](http://vanderbi.lt/computer)